Skip to main content

 Additional Sanction Considerations/Information

-Compliance with all assigned sanctions within the time allocated is mandatory.
+Compliance with all sanctions within the assigned deadlines is mandatory.
 Failure to complete or comply with any assigned sanction, or failure to meet an assigned deadline (if applicable) may result in further disciplinary action, and/or the placement of a hold on a student’s University account.
-If a student withdraws or takes a leave from Northwestern prior to the completion of their sanctions, they must complete all assigned sanctions before they will be able to reenroll.
+If a student withdraws or takes a leave from Northwestern prior to the completion of their sanctions, they must complete all assigned sanctions before they will be permitted to re-enroll.

 Types of Sanctions